All Creatures Here Below: Plot

 Gensan and Ruby are a young couple living hand to mouth in Los Angeles on Gensan’s job in fast food, while Ruby’s diminished mental capacity makes it difficult for her to hold a job.
 Ruby wants a child, but Gensan refuses to father one with her.

 When his restaurant is permanently closed, Gensan gambles on a backyard cockfight, then murders the man who won’t make good on the bet.
 That same day, Ruby abducts a neighbor’s infant daughter, adding further complications when Gensan steals the dead man’s car and picks her up to flee Los Angeles.
-The three travel cross country, with Ruby, and more cautiously Gensan, bonding more with the baby, who Ruby names Irene, though she lacks even the most basic knowledge of childcare.
+The three travel cross country, with Ruby, and more cautiously Gensan, bonding more with the baby, whom Ruby names Irene, though she lacks even the most basic knowledge of childcare.

 They eventually reach Gensan and Ruby’s childhood home in De Soto, Kansas, revealing they are brother and sister.
 Their Uncle Doug tells Gensan their father, who subjected Gensan and Ruby to horrific abuse, died in prison, leaving nothing but an old shack to Gensan and Ruby.
 Doug convinces Gensan their only option is turning themselves in for the kidnapping, returning Irene to her mother, getting Ruby care in a facility of some type, and Gensan getting a short prison term, having come forward.

-Gensan tells Doug he will retrieve Ruby and Irene and turn themselves in at Doug’s house.
+Gensan tells Doug he will retrieve Ruby and Irene and turn them in at Doug’s house.
 When Gensan returns to the motel where he, Ruby, and Irene are staying, he discovers Ruby has accidentally smothered Irene to death when trying to keep her quiet, believing the police were at the door.
 While Doug and the police are waiting, Gensan takes Ruby to a field where they played as children and kills her.
 As he finishes burying “mother and daughter” together, sirens are heard approaching.